Stumblinbear/agui/docs/src/plugins/providers_and_consumers.md

 ### Consuming State

-Consuming from a provided state is also extremely simple; the main difference between this pattern and global state is that `use_global` will init non-existent values, but the Provider pattern will return `None` if it doesn't exist in the tree.
+Consuming from a provided state is also extremely simple; the main difference in usage between this pattern and globals is that `use_global` will init non-existent values, but the Provider pattern will return `None` if it doesn't exist in the tree.

 ```rust,noplaypen
 use agui::widgets::plugins::provider::ConsumerExt;